 Representation Theory, Lie Theory, Group Theory

-I study representation theory of Lie algebras, algebraic groups and related objects, such as symmetric groups, Hecke algebras, etc.
+I study representation theory of Lie algebras, algebraic groups and related objects, such as symmetric groups, Hecke algebras, quantum groups, etc. You can find more details on my web page.

 Markov Chains and Random Walks, Multiparameter Processes, Potential Theory